ukmac/ukmac/README.md

 - 👋 Hi, I’m @ukmac
 - 👀 I’m interested in cycling, Apple computers and tech, Microsoft, Office 365, Azure etc.
 - 🌱 I’m currently learning PowerApps...
 First couple of apps now in use.
+- I use Github to host my personal blog using Jekyll ( https://ukmac.net )

 <!---